Tools#

 Parameters:

-• data (ndarray[tuple[int, ...], dtype[float]]) – 1D data array
+• data (ndarray[tuple[Any, ...], dtype[float]]) – 1D data array.

-• window_size (int) – The size of smoothing/smearing window
+• window_size (int) – The size of smoothing/smearing window.

 dynasor.tools.damped_harmonic_oscillator.acf_position_dho(t, w0, gamma, A=1.0)[source]#